 385:435/535.
 Sociology of Urbanization.
-3 credits.
+4 credits.

-Prerequisites, 101, 102 or 103, or permission.
+Prerequisite, 100 or permission.
 A study of the implications of growing density and nucleation of population on attitudes, social structures and social change.

 385:438/538.
 INDUSTRIAL SOCIOLOGY.
-3 credits.
+4 credits.

 Prerequisite, 9 hours of sociology or Industrial Management.
 Comparison of formal and informal structures in industrial organizations; analysis of work roles and status systems; communication processes; relation of work plant to community and society.

 385:440/540.
-URBAN RESEARCH METHODS I. 3 credits.
+URBAN RESEARCH METHODS I. 4 credits.

 Prerequisite, competence in elementary statistics.
 Special problems and social research in urban areas, emphasis on problems of stratification, and social problems.
-Includes advanced statistical techniques.
+Includes advanced statistical techniques and computer usage.

 385:441/541.
 URBAN RESEARCH METHODS II.
-3 credits.
+4 credits.